Cooperative Minibatching in Graph Neural Networks: Experimental Evaluation

 We first compare how the work to process an epoch changes w.r.t. to the batch size to empirically validate~\cref{th:work_monotonicity,th:overlap_monotonicity} for different graph sampling algorithms.
 Next, we show how dependent batches introduced in~\cref{subsecc:dependent_batches} benefits GNN training.
 We also show the runtime benefits of cooperative minibatching compared to independent minibatching in the multi-GPU setting.
-Finally, we show that these two techniques are orthogonal, can be combined to get multiplicative savings.
+Finally, we show that these two techniques are orthogonal, can be combined to get multiplicative savings. ~\cref{tabc:dataset} lists details of the datasets we used in experiments.
+Details on our experimental setup can be found in~\cref{subsecc:experimental_setup}.